-This appendix summarizes the changes made in this 2018 CMS QRDA Implementation Guide since the release of 2017 CMS QRDA Implementation Guide.
+This appendix summarizes the changes made in this 2019 CMS QRDA Implementation Guide since the release of 2018 CMS QRDA Implementation Guide.

-The table below lists the changes made for the QRDA I STU R4 Implementation Guide for Hospital Quality Reporting of the 2018 CMS QRDA IG from the QRDA I STU R4 CMS Implementation Guide for Hospital Quality Reporting of the 2017 CMS QRDA IG.
+The table below lists the changes made for the QRDA I STU R5 Implementation Guide for Hospital Quality Reporting of the 2019 CMS QRDA IG from the CMS Implementation Guide for Hospital Quality Reporting of the 2018 CMS QRDA IG.

-Table 22: Changes Made for 2018 CMS QRDA IG from 2017 CMS QRDA IG
+Table 22: Changes Made for 2019 CMS QRDA IG from 2018 CMS QRDA IG